Lot Clearing & Tree Removal

 Please note that even if a tree removal permit is not required, other permit requirements may apply, such as protection of threatened or endangered species and wetland protection.

-- Protected Species Permitting: Listed here are some of the protected species that will require additional permitting through federal and/or state agencies: Gopher Tortoise, Florida Scrub Jays, Osprey, and Bald Eagle.
+• Protected Species Permitting: Protected species that will require additional permitting through federal and/or state agencies include, but are not limited to: Gopher Tortoise, Florida Scrub Jays, Osprey, and Bald Eagle.
 These species are protected by federal and/or state law.
 Contact Permit Staff for protected wildlife permitting or technical assistance at:

 Florida Fish and Wildlife Conservation Commission